-The University of Maryland strongly encourages all applicants to apply by our November 1 priority application deadline to assure best consideration for admission, merit scholarships, and invitation to the Honors College, College Park Scholars and other living and learning programs.
-Admission to the University of Maryland is competitive.
-We typically receive more than 26,000 applications for a fall freshman class of approximately 4,000.
-As a result, we are unable to offer admission to all students who have the ability to be academically successful at Maryland.
-A completed application includes an application form, official high school transcript, SAT or ACT scores, essays and activity statement, guidance counselor and teacher recommendation forms and application fee.
+The University of Maryland strongly encourages all applicants to apply by our November 1st priority application deadline to assure best consideration for admission, merit scholarships, and invitation to the Honors College, College Park Scholars and other living and learning programs.
+Admission to the

-Applying by the November 1 priority deadline is encouraged.
-For updated deadline information, please visit our undergradate admissions website .
+Applying by the November 1st priority deadline is encouraged.
+For updated deadline information, please visit our undergraduate admissions website .